Pacific Southwest RegionCalifornia, Nevada and Klamath Basin

 The Pacific Southwest Region’s Migratory Bird Program works together with a diversity of partners to assess, manage and conserve migratory bird species and their habitats in California, Nevada and the Klamath Basin of southern Oregon.
-We collaborate with others to survey, monitor and assess waterfowl, seabirds, waterbirds, shorebirds and landbirds to help conserve migratory bird populations and their habitats.
-We also issues permits and regulations for states, local governments and individuals to participate in activities such as hunting, scientific research, rehabilitation or injured birds, educations, falconry, and taxidermy
+We also issue permits and regulations for states, local governments and individuals to participate in activities such as hunting, scientific research, rehabilitation or injured birds, educations, falconry, and taxidermy.

 The Service's Migratory Bird Program provides national and international leadership in the conservation and management of migratory birds by promoting, among the Service and its partners, science-based management of both populations and habitat on and off Service lands in support of national and internation bird plans and initiatives.

-Bird Species Protected by MBTA Expands to 1,007: On March 1, 2010, the Service announced revisions to the list of bird species protected under the Migratory Bird Treaty Act (MBTA) Species on this list are governed under migratory bird hunting and permitting regulations concerning most aspects of possession, transportation, sale, purchase, exportation, and importation of protected species.
-The list, last updated in 1985, incorporates the latest taxonomic and scientific data for migratory birds.
-The changes include 186 new additions and 11 subtractions, bringing the total number of species protected under the MBTA to 1007.
+Bird Species Protected by MBTA Expands to 1,007: The most recent revisions to the list of bird species protected under the Migratory Bird Treaty Act (MBTA) are described in the latest ruling.
+Species on this list are governed under migratory bird hunting and permitting regulations concerning most aspects of possession, transportation, sale, purchase, exportation, and importation of protected species.
+The list, last updated in 2010, incorporates the latest taxonomic and scientific data for migratory birds.
+The latest changes include 186 new additions and 11 subtractions, bringing the total number of species protected under the MBTA to 1007.
 Read the Final Rule from the Federal Register / Questions and Answers.

 In 2005, the Migratory Bird Program of the U.S. Fish and Wildlife Service (Service) initiated the Focal Species Strategy to better measure its success in achieving its bird conservation priorities and mandates.
 The focal species strategy involves campaigns for selected species to provide explicit, strategic, and adaptive sets of conservation actions required to return the species to healthy and sustainable levels.

-The Service remains committed to landscape-scale, integrated bird conservation for the full array of species of management concern, but has developed the focal species strategy to provide the increased accountability required from all federal agencies.
-Campaigns have been launched for a subset of focal species since 2005 and have involved the creation of multi-agency and conservation organization working groups and the development of conservation action plans.
-Get the Focal Species Fact Sheet
+The Service is committed to landscape-scale, integrated bird conservation for the full array of species of management concern and developed the focal species strategy to provide the increased accountability required from all federal agencies.
+Campaigns have been launched for a subset of focal species since 2005 and includeded the creation of multi-agency and conservation organization working groups and the development of conservation action plans.

 Focal Species in the Pacific Southwest Region